drakkan/sftpgo/docs/external-auth.md

 - `public_key`, not empty for public key authentication
 - `keyboard_interactive`, not empty for keyboard interactive authentication

-If authentication succeed the HTTP response code must be 200 and the response body a valid SFTPGo user serialized as JSON.
+If authentication succeeds the HTTP response code must be 200 and the response body a valid SFTPGo user serialized as JSON.
 If the authentication fails the HTTP response code must be != 200 or the response body must be empty.

 If the authentication succeeds, the user will be automatically added/updated inside the defined data provider.
 Actions defined for users added/updated will not be executed in this case and an already logged in user with the same username will not be disconnected, you have to handle these things yourself.